2018ik/2018ik.github.io/_wiki/god_ordained_way.markdown

 #### Begetting

-We need to preach the gospel to obtain the material for the building.
+The first step is to preach the gospel as New Testament priests (Rom.
+15:16) to obtain the material for the building.
 This is to have sinners saved and regenerated to become members of the Body of Christ.

 #### Nourishing

 After being saved, the believers need to grow in the divine life.
+After a new child is born, they must be nourished; this is to feed the lambs (John 21:15).
 This could be through the home meetings and group meetings, where we lead to to function in the meetings and to care for one another.

 #### Perfecting

+Perfecting is to allow the new believers to build up the Body of Christ.
+The primary role of the gifted ones is to perfect the saints for the building (Eph.
+4:11-12).

 #### Building

+To build up the church is to speak for God.
+This is revealed clearly in 1 Corinthians 14.
+When the believers come together and enter into their function, especially in the matter of prophesying, the church is built up (1 Cor.
+14:26).

 ## Opposition